worldbank/GOSTnets/README.md

 **Python for network analysis**

-Builds, process, and analyze networks.
+Build, process, and analyze networks.
 GOSTNets is built on top of geopandas, networkx, osmnx, and peartree.

 ### Installation
 Eventually we will have the tool available on pip and conda, but for now, please use the setup.py in this repository